Management Essentials Series

 Earn a Certificate of Completion in Management Essentials!

+Managing people can be rewarding and quite challenging.
 Join expert facilitators and peers for this informative, supportive, and engaging professional growth experience.

-CVNL is pleased to offer partial scholarships to Black, Indigenous, and People of Color who are leaders or managers of CVNL member organizations based in or serving Marin, Napa, Sonoma, and Solano Counties.
-These scholarships are made available by generous grants from the County of Marin, the Peter A., and Vernice H. Gasser Foundation, the Community Foundation of Sonoma County, and the Solano County Community Foundations.
-For more information on scholarships, please contact us at learning@cvnl.org.
+These scholarships are made available by generous grants from the Peter A., and Vernice H. Gasser Foundation, the Community Foundation of Sonoma County, the Solano Community Foundation, Marin Community Foundation, and U.S. Bank.
+For more information on scholarships, please contact us at learning@cvnl.org

 Program Details